Large Family Freezer Cooking Tips: Save Time and Money with Efficiency

 I don’t like cooking…but I love efficiency.
 Why make one meal when you can make a dozen?
 A lot of sage advice for cooking simply doesn’t work for our large family.
-Case in point: “when baking, double the recipe and freeze the rest“.
-Except we already make four dozen muffins for breakfast and by doubling that, we would need double the muffin tins and double the time to bake.
+For instance the adage: “when baking, double the recipe and freeze the rest” is great.
+Unless you have a large family who already eats four dozen muffins for breakfast (this is no exaggeration, we really do).
 However, a lot of things about freezer cooking do make perfect sense for our family.

 When preparing for a batch cook of freezer meals I shop at bulk stores.
 Sometimes Costco and sometimes a local restaurant supply store, Cash&Carry.
 This time, I went to both stores.
 I have favorite products at both and usually rotate between shopping at them, but this time, I knew to be efficient I needed to go to both.

 I spent a total of $473 between both stores and two hours shopping.
 This included our regular groceries, not just food for my freezer meals.

 I like to begin my cooking and prepping as soon as I get home from the store, often while we are still getting the groceries put away.

 Tip 3: Make sure your counters, sink, and refrigerator are clean before you leave

 As soon as I was home, I put a pot full of white beans (for White Chicken Chili) on to boil* and began cooking the 10 pounds of ground beef I purchased.
 This frying pan is my favorite, and I put enough in to cook comfortably, but not overfill.
 I ended up cooking the 10 pounds in three batches, one after the other.
 I kept an eye on the beans and meat while I sorted the groceries.

 *I now use my Instant Pot and the beans are done in an hour with no soaking!